Capture Live Selfie

 Display the User Interface

-Save these values from the response and use it to display the capture experience to the user.
+Save these values from the response and use them to display the Capture Experience to the user.

-The other options for TransportType parameter usage are described in the Out-of-band Transactions section.
+Alternative TransportType parameter usage options are detailed in the Out-of-band Transactions section.

 Wait for the Completion of the Capture

-When the user completes the selfie capture, the status changes from 0 - Pending to 1 - Accepted.
-Refer to the Transaction Statuses section for more details.
+Once the user completes the selfie capture, the status changes from 0 (Pending) to 1 (Accepted).
+For more details, refer to the Transaction Statuses section.

 Common Transaction Status

-The Transaction Statuses are common between Enrollment, Capture and Authentication workflows.
+Transaction Statuses are consistent across Enrollment, Capture and Authentication workflows.

 The application has several ways to detect when the status changes.

-• Periodic poll of backend for Enrollment operation status change using Operation Status Endpoint
+- Periodically polling the backend for Enrollment operation status changes using the Operation Status Endpoint

-• Embedded Integration can listen to Web Component Events for web integration or to JavaScript bridge events for WebView integration.
-The UI emits the signal that the user has reached the "final page" of the experience.
+- Embedded Integrations can listen to Web Component events for web integration or JavaScript bridge events for WebView integration.
+The UI emits a signal when the user reaches the "final page" of the experience.

 Please refer to the Web Component Events section for more details.

-The best strategy from both a UX transition reaction time and system load perspective is to:
+The most effective strategy for balancing UX transition speed and system load is to:

-• Listen to events from the Web Component / WebView.
+- Listen to events emitted by the Web Component or WebView.

-• When the user reaches the final page, pass the signal from your application frontend to your application's backend.
+- When the user reaches the final page, transmit the signal from your application's frontend to its backend.

-• Confirm the status change via the backend Operation Status Endpoint.
+- Verify the status change through the backend Operation Status Endpoint.

 Both Out-of-band and Embedded integrations can use Webhook to receive notifications when the status changes.
 Note that webhooks are not queued and do not have guaranteed delivery, so the periodic polling backup strategy still applies.